spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 * Enabled the express checkout payment method for the payment app.
   * Depends on the payment app enabled in the project.
   * Not all payment methods support the express checkout flow.
-* You can see the express checkout button on the cart page.
+* The express checkout button is displayed on the Cart page.
-* Proceed to the express checkout flow by clicking the express checkout button.
+* Clicking the express checkout button opens the express checkout page.
-* Place an order using the express checkout flow.
+* You can place an order using the express checkout flow.

 {% endinfo_block %}

-Register the following route provider plugins:
+5. Register the following route provider plugin:

 | PLUGIN                              | SPECIFICATION                                        | PREREQUISITES | NAMESPACE                                       |
 |-------------------------------------|------------------------------------------------------|---------------|-------------------------------------------------|